Best Vacuum Cleaner For Hardwood Floors Guide 2017

 Regardless of which style of vacuum you choose to meet your specific needs and preference, the important part is making sure that it’s hardwood-friendly and meets as many of the above mentioned criteria as possible (not just added as an after-thought).

 A lot of canister, stick, backpack and handheld vacuum models fall under the category of lightweight vacuum cleaner, and they tend to be favorite choices for most hardwood floor owners because of their lightweight design, convenience, maneuverability, and ease of use.

 No matter what you’re purchasing, price is something that almost always needs to be considered.

 For many people, price is usually a determining factor.
-If you’re low on cash, you can still purchase the best vacuum in your price range if you know what features to look for.
+If you’re low on cash, or on a budget, you can still purchase the best vacuum in your price range if you know what features to look for.

 There are powerful and efficient vacuums available at many different price points.

 On the other hand, if you don’t have a budget limit, by all means, go crazy.
-I usually don’t recommend this because the ‘most expensive vacuum’ is usually not the best.
+I usually don’t recommend this because the ‘most expensive vacuum’ is often not the best one.